JAWorsfold/CV/README.md

 # *Curriculum Vitae*

 ## Summary
-As a tech lead at Flock, I thrive on the challenge and joy of leading a team, fostering innovation and growth while harnessing the synergy of diverse minds to deliver cutting-edge technology.
+As a tech lead at Flock, I thrive on the opportunities and satisfaction of leading a team, fostering innovation and growth while harnessing the union of diverse minds to deliver cutting-edge technology.
 In the confluence of data-rich and innovative environments, my comprehensive skills as a Full Stack Developer, DevOps Engineer, and Data Science enthusiast find their most potent application.

 ## Skills and Software